BryanShin5/CS506-Fall2025-Project/README.md

 - For games released earlier in time, the player count curve was stable than games that were recently released.
 - When not including hour sin and cos, changing the hour of the time I want to predict did not affect the result at all.
 - When included missing sin and cos, the line was lot closer to a linear plot.

+## Limitations:
+- sometimes the model predicted negative value
+- For some recently released games, the model was trapped in the early trend, causing predictions going extremely downhills or opposite.
+- Some under expectations on player count, possibly due to not regarding the period which major updates happened.
+- Performs well on games popular on specific regions, but not otherwise

 ## Plans:
 - Fit more data, compare prediction accuracy and possibly identify more factors that may contribute to player count.